Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 A good rule of thumb is to start with a single-agent and scale to multi-agent architectures only after proving value and identifying a clear need for specialization or parallelism.
 Learn more about this approach by exploring our guide on building agentic workflows that scale on Vellum.

-Common Orchestrations
+Common orchestrations

 Multi-agent systems can be structured in different ways depending on how agents interact, delegate, and share state, ultimately shaping how the system coordinates work, manages failures, and distributes reasoning.